Wednesday, August 17, 2011

 After making this decision, I noticed the prime Sieve of Eratosthenes was mighty fast when I ran it in Chrome, maybe even faster than my beloved Python.
 I tabled the thought for a little, but never really forgot it.
 So a few weeks ago (early August 2011), I finally got a working install of node running on my machine and was able to make more of this thought.
 (I say finally installed because on two previous tries I gave up because of conflicts with my version of gcc, coupled with the fact that I had no good reason to use node.)

 When I originally did the conversion, I had skipped problem 8, because my implementation required pulling in the problem data as text from a file.
-While hanging out with Boris and Eric from on the Chrome Developer Relations team, I decided to give it another go on node (xhr requests not allowed) and found it to be quite simple with readFileSync in the node native fs module.
-After witnessing this, over this weekend, I decided to harness the power of V8 -- the Javascript engine that powers Chrome and node -- and run all my scripts locally with node.
+While hanging out with Boris and Eric from on the Chrome Developer Relations team, I decided to give it another go on node (xhr requests not allowed) and found it to be quite simple with readFileSync in the in the node native fs module.
+After witnessing this, over this weekend, I decided to harness the power of V8 — the Javascript engine that powers Chrome and node — and run all my scripts locally with node.
 So over a two day period, I hack-hack-hacked my way into converting the Python solutions for problems 11 through 50 (the remaining unconverted) into their Javascript equivalents, while also converting a good portion of my hefty functions module.

 Once this was done, I had also found I could replace most of the nice parts about Python with my own equivalent.
 For example, I was able to replace functionality I needed from the Python set datatype with